Workshop Dates: March 24–27, 2020 in Annapolis, Maryland

 For more information about the workshop and/or the Graduate Pursuit Program, please email Dr. Nicole Motzer, Assistant Director for Interdisciplinary Science, at email@example.com.

 More about the Hosts

 Funded by a grant from the National Science Foundation to the University of Maryland, College Park, SESYNC is an international leader in supporting diverse science teams that enhance understandings of the complex interactions and interdependencies between people and their environments.
-SESYNC is dedicated to improving representation and quality of experience for under-represented minorities in synthesis science and prioritizes diversity in all respects, including but not limited to academic discipline, gender, sexual orientation, ability, ethnicity, race, age, etc. SEEDS is the flagship award-winning education program of the ESA.
-Its mission is to diversify and advance the ecology profession through opportunities that stimulate and nurture the interests of underrepresented students.
+SESYNC is dedicated to improving representation and quality of experience for under-represented minorities in synthesis science and prioritizes diversity in all respects, including but not limited to academic discipline, gender, sexual orientation, ability, ethnicity, race, age, citizenship or immigration status, etc.

 The University of Maryland Is an Equal Opportunity Employer